seanstankowski/Littorina_reproductive_mode/README.md

 doi: https://doi.org/10.1101/2023.02.13.528213

-Much of the code is available here, but below we provide links to other code repositories.
+Much of the code is available here, but below are link to other important repositories.

 The code used to conduct the differential gene expression analysis is available here: https://github.com/MartinGarlovsky/littorina_reprod_rnaseq